markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Buttons.md

 Additionally, in the `buttons` array, only those parts corresponding to actually connected buttons should be commented in.
 Otherwise, with e.g. a connection pattern like `0--3--`, while a press on `0` will produce the correct event, a press on `3`will produce events for the unconnected buttons `1` and `2` in addition to `3`.

-You need to have completed the setup for remote GPIO access on the Yun - see [[Arduino Yun Remote GPIO]].
+You need to set up the Yun for [using AutobahnJS](Arduino Yun AutobahnJS Setup), including setting up firmata on the MCU.

 Transfer `buttons_yun.js` on the Yun, e.g. by doing